-Language comprehension deficits for children with Autism Spectrum Disorder are not necessarily permanent.
+Language comprehension deficits for children with autism spectrum disorder (ASD) need not necessarily be permanent.
 Deficits in language comprehension can be improved through stimulating and strengthening the connection between the verbal and imaginal centers of the brain.
 As predicted by the Dual Coding Theory, the Visualizing and Verbalizing program develops concept imagery-the ability to create an imaged gestalt, or whole, from language.
 This approach recognizes the brain process that underlies language comprehension and remediates impairment with a scientifically-validated intervention.
 Language comprehension is foundational to learning-both social and academic-in the educational environment.
 With a better understanding of subject matter and social relationships, students are poised for greater success in all areas of life.